 - Disaster Management elective courses - 9 credits

 In addition to the academic credit hours students must complete a Culminating Experience and a Practicum.
-In some instance the Practicum may be waived.

 School of Public Health Core Requirements (18 credits)